AnKing-VIP/exam-notifier/README.md

 ![](./screenshots/notification.png)

-Exam Notifier provides users with the ability to be notified about card repetitions falling behind an upcoming exam date, allowing them to reschedule the card if deemed necessary.
+Exam Notifier provides users with notifications that a card will appear after an upcoming exam date.
+This feature allows the user to determine how to answer the card (i.e. Again, Hard, Good, Easy) or determine if rescheduling the card is deemed necessary.
+For example, a user may struggle with a particular subject and despite their ability to answer the card correctly, that they would like to revist these cards on the days leading up to their exam.

 ### Table of Contents <!-- omit in toc -->